• Skip to primary navigation

 10. Grand Junction/Fruita

 While a lot of people simply drive through Grand Junction and Fruita on the way to Utah, these neighboring towns on the Western Slope make for a memorable place to spend an outdoor weekend in Colorado.
-The Colorado National Monument is a must-see, filled with red rock canyons and towers.
+The Colorado National Monument is a must-see, filled with red rock canyons and towers that are best explored while doing Colorado National Monument hikes.

 Local Tip: Grand Junction and Fruita get HOT in the summer.
 Visit during the shoulder seasons or in winter for the best weather.